 The standard deduction ensures that all taxpayers have at least some income that does not fall subject to federal income tax.
-Each year, the standard deduction generally increases; 2020 is no exception.
+Each year, the standard deduction generally increases; 2023 is no exception.

-In 2020, the standard deduction amounts to $12,400 for single taxpayers and married taxpayers who file separate returns, while married couples filing jointly can claim an amount twice that size at $24,800.
-Heads of household can claim a standard deduction of $18,650.
+In 2023, the standard deduction amounts to $13,850 for single taxpayers and married taxpayers who file separate returns, while married couples filing jointly can claim an amount twice that size at $27,700.
+Heads of household can claim a standard deduction of $20,800.

-For 2020, the IRS limit comes to $3,550 for singles or $7,100 for families.
+For 2023, the IRS limit comes to $3,850 for singles or $7,750 for families.
 If you're over age 55, you can contribute an additional $1,000.

 When paying for tuition, fees, and other qualifying expenses to enroll in higher education courses, you may have the ability to claim either the American Opportunity tax credit (AOTC) or the Lifetime Learning Credit (LLC).
-Until the end of 2021, you can also claim an "above-the-line" deduction for the tuition and fees you paid during 2020.
-After 2020 the provision repeals the qualified tuition deduction and replaces it by increasing the phaseout on the LLC.

 Have any tax deductions remained the same but adjusted their qualifications?

-Many tax deductions for 2020 will remain the same as the previous year, though the qualifications for them might be different:
+Many tax deductions for 2023 will remain the same as the previous year, though the qualifications for them might be different:

-- Roth IRA: Likewise, for Roth IRA contributions, their income phaseouts increase to AGIs of $104,000 to $124,000 for married filers and $65,000 to $75,000 for single filers (up from $103,000 to $123,000 and $64,000 to $74,000, respectively, in 2019).
+- Roth IRA: Likewise, for Roth IRA contributions, their 2023 income phaseouts increase to AGIs of $218,000 to $228,000 for married filers and $138,000 to $153,000 for single filers.

-- 401(k) and 403(b) plans: The general limit on total employer and employee contributions for 2020 is the lesser of $57,000 or 100% of your compensation (up to a max of $285,000, up from $280,000 in 2019).
+- 401(k) and 403(b) plans: The general limit on total employer and employee contributions for 2023 $66,000.

-- AMT exemption: The Alternative Minimum Tax exemption amount for 2020 is $72,900 and begins to phase out at $518,400 ($113,400 for married couples filing jointly whom had the exemption begin to phase out at $1,036,800), up from $71,700 with phaseouts beginning at $510,300 ($111,700 for married couples filing jointly with the exemption beginning to phase out at $1,020,600 in 2019).
+- AMT exemption: The Alternative Minimum Tax exemption amount for 2023 for single filers is $81,300 and begins to phase out at $578,150.
+The 2023 amounts for those filing joint returns are $126,500 with the exemption beginning to phase out at $1,156,300.

-- Foreign earned income exclusion: The foreign earned income exclusion increases to $107,600 in 2020, up from $105,900 in 2019.
+- Foreign earned income exclusion: The foreign earned income exclusion increases to $120,000 in 2023.

 - Mortgage debt forgiveness: In most instances, forgiven debt is counted as taxable income because removing liabilities from your name amounts to the same as receiving income in the eyes of the IRS.
 Congress made a special exception for forgiven mortgage debt of up to $2 million if used to buy, build, or substantially improve your principal residence.
 The Consolidated Appropriations Act, 2021 reduced this amount to $750,000 ($375,000 if married filing separately) and extended it through the end of 2025.